GTFOBins/GTFOBins.github.io/README.md

 GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.

 Find the project at https://gtfobins.github.io

+## Contribute

+A short guide for beginners, who would like to contribute to the project can be found at: https://mxpapad.me/posts/contribute_gtfobins/contribute_gtfobins/